gh-darvishani/admin-order-status/README.md

 # **About The Project** :

-**This module help you to assign order status to admin. based this ability you can have better manage on your admins. also, it helps your admins to have less mistake
+This module help you to assign order status to admin. based this ability you can have better manage on your admins. also, it helps your admins to have less mistake

 # Installation

-after that we can install this module :

 `composer require darvishani/admin-order-status:"dev-master"`